 \subsubsection{Experimental Setup}

-WavCaps, training sets of AudioCaps and Clotho are merged as a training set, where overlapping samples co-occurred in the evaluated datasets are excluded.
-The training settings are same with these in audio-language retrieval.
+WavCaps and the training sets of AudioCaps and Clotho are merged as a training set, where overlapping samples co-occurred in the evaluation datasets are excluded.
+The training settings are same as those in audio-language retrieval.
 Three audio event datasets, ESC-50 \cite{piczak2015esc50}, UrbanSound8K \cite{salamon2014ub8k}, and VGGSound \cite{Chen2020vggsound} are employed.
 ESC-50 is an environmental sound classification dataset consisting of \num{2000} \num{5}-seconds audio clips annotated with \num{50} classes.
 UrbanSound8K contains \num{8732} audio clips less or equal to \num{4} seconds of urban sounds from 10 classes.
 VGGSound contains about \num{200}k audio clips for \num{310} classes sourced from YouTube videos.
 ESC-50 and UrbanSound8K are officially split into 5-folds and 10-folds for cross-validation.
-Therefore, We use all audio clips in ESC-50 and UrbanSound8K, and the test set of VGGSound for evaluation.
-Top-1 accuracy is leveraged as the evaluation metric.
+Therefore, we use all audio clips in ESC-50 and UrbanSound8K, and the test set of VGGSound for evaluation.
+Top-1 accuracy is used as the evaluation metric.